 Affordable, Humane Bat Removal and Control Services

-Bats are a very beneficial species that loves to feed on mosquitos!
-Some estimates as much as 1200 an hour.
+Bats are a very beneficial species that love to feed on mosquitoes!
+Some estimate as much as 1200 an hour.
 Many species of bats are endangered and protected.
 The two most commonly found bats in Indiana and Illinois are the Big Brown Bat and Little Brown Bat.
 They are very similar and the two species of bats most found in attics in this area.
-Both species also share similarities in appearance; they both have soft, brown fur that ranges from dark brown to a lighter, cinnamon-brown color.
+Both species also share similarities in appearance.
+They both have soft, brown fur that ranges from dark brown to a lighter cinnamon-brown color.
 Little Brown Bats are the most common species of bats in the US and Canada and has a wingspan that ranges between 9.02 inches to 10.59 inches.
-Little Brown Bats also have smooth, shiny fur and has this deep brown color.
-The Big Brown Bat has a wingspan that ranges between 12.80 inches to 13.78 inches and they have no distinguishable markings on its fur, they have copper-colored fur.
-They also have noticeably large noses relative to the size of their face.
+Little Brown Bats also have smooth, shiny fur and have a deep brown color.
+The Big Brown Bat has a wingspan that ranges between 12.80 inches to 13.78 inches and they have no distinguishable markings on its fur.
+They have copper-colored fur and also have noticeably large noses relative to the size of their face.
 Untrained individuals may be unable to differentiate the two species at first glance which is why they are often mistaken for one another.
 While they are not endangered they are under pressure as a species.
 White Nose Syndrome and a low reproductive rate mean that bats should be removed from your home as humanely as possible.
-There are a lot of factors that threaten numerous bat species around the world, this include pesticides, deforestation, wind energy turbines, and climate change.
+There are a lot of factors that threaten numerous bat species around the world, this include pesticides, deforestation, wind energy turbines, white nose syndrome and climate change.
 Bats are being intentionally harmed and killed by people because of false myths and misunderstandings.
-There are rumors saying that bats are blind or that they intentionally fly and get tangled into your hair.
+There are rumors saying bats are blind or that they intentionally fly and get tangled into your hair.
 There is also this false belief that bats are more prone to rabies when in fact, they are just as prone to rabies as any other mammal like dogs and cats.
 When bats accidentally fly into your home, they are more terrified than you are.
 Panicking and swatting the bat will only make the situation worse.
 The best thing to do in this situation is to leave the room and call a licensed professional.

 July is the month when female bats are nursing their young pups so make sure that you don’t attempt to exclude them yourself during this month.
 If you exclude the adult female bat, you may be left with the young pups that will soon die from starvation.
 These dead pups can eventually stink up your home or establishment.